-QR codes have seen quite the renaissance over the past few years.
+QR codes have seen quite a renaissance over the past few years.
 We’ve written extensively about QR code use in retail and how it’s transformed the industry.
 But it’s more recently had an even bigger impact on QSR, retail and restaurant businesses.

 Following the reopening of retail and restaurant operations across the country, business owners were still eager to provide the safest possible environment for their customers.
 Eliminating physical menus was one of the most popular ways of doing so, replacing them instead with digital menus accessible by a simple QR code scan.
 But there are actually many other great uses of QR codes worth considering, too.